-Once elected, each continuing non-executive director seeks re-election by shareholders every three years at an AGM, subject to the recommendation of the Nomination Committee and support of the Board.
-The Board's recommendation in relation to each director seeking reelection is disclosed in the AGM Notice of Meeting.
+Once elected, each continuing non-executive director seeks re-election by shareholders every three years at an AGM, subject to the support of the Board.
+The Board's recommendation in relation to each director seeking re-election is disclosed in the AGM Notice of Meeting.

-The Board Renewal Policy is set out in the Board Charter, which is available on the governance and policies section of our website.
+The Board Renewal Policy is set out in the Board Charter, which is available in the governance and policies section of our website.